Few things in a doctor’s professional life generate more stress and disruption than an allegation of medical malpractice.

 If you are ever the subject of a claim, our defense of your livelihood and reputation will be fierce and uncompromising, and we will be with you throughout the process.

-Once you notify us of a claim, our claims specialist will contact you to discuss the case by the end of the business day following the claim assignment.
+Once you notify us of a claim, our claim specialist will contact you to discuss the case by the end of the business day following the claim assignment.
 Every claim allegation is serious, and we take our commitment to defend you very seriously, right from the beginning.
-Notifying The Doctors Company of a claim and discussing the case with your claims specialist are crucial first steps.
+Notifying The Doctors Company of a claim and discussing the case with your claim specialist are crucial first steps.

-At this initial stage it is often too early to make a determination of the complexity of a case.
+At this initial stage, it is often too early to determine the complexity of a case.
 Our experience shows that effective claims handling—like good diagnostic work—requires a thorough workup.
 Your cooperation is essential to a successful defense.

 The earliest indication of a lawsuit may be a request for medical records from a plaintiff’s attorney or the patient.
 Although a patient has a legal right to see his or her medical record, a signed authorization is required to release a copy of it.
 The Doctors Company does not recommend that you refuse a request for medical records except in special circumstances, such as releasing records to a patient that pertain to the patient’s mental illness.
 If you have questions regarding whether records should be released, contact your patient safety risk manager.

 A request for medical records is not necessarily an indication of an imminent malpractice action.
 It may simply be part of an attorney’s investigation of an accident or industrial compensation claim.
-However, notify us immediately if you suspect that a request is related to a potential medical malpractice action.
+Notify us immediately, however, if you suspect that a request is related to a potential medical malpractice action.

 A plaintiff’s decision to pursue a claim may generate a notice of intent to sue.
 The notice may simply be a letter from the plaintiff’s attorney.
 It may be triggered by statutory requirements, such as California’s 90-day notice of intent to sue.
 A notice from a screening panel may also be the first indication you receive.
 Contact us immediately if you receive any notice of a possible claim or lawsuit.

 The Doctors Company’s policy requires that all notifications of potential or actual claims be communicated to us in writing.
-Visit www.thedoctors.com/claims to locate your Regional Claims Office or to find a First Report of New Incident or Claim form.
-For more information or questions on reporting a claim or an incident, read our article “Notification of an Incident or a Claim.”
+Go to our Reporting a Claim or Incident page for additional details about the notification process, instructions for submitting a First Report of New Incident or Claim form, and information about contacting our Claim Administrative Support Team.

-If you receive a summons and complaint (a lawsuit), inform your Regional Claims Office immediately.
+If you receive a summons and complaint (a lawsuit), inform The Doctors Company immediately.
 This type of legal document requires a formal response within a prescribed time limit, regardless of your belief in the merit of the case.
 Failure to respond appropriately may jeopardize your defense or result in a default judgment against you.

 After you notify us, a highly qualified defense attorney specializing in medical malpractice defense will be assigned to your case.
 He or she will contact you to discuss the allegations and to provide information on the next steps.
 Your attorney will be responsible for filing a response to the summons and complaint.